mozilla/data-docs/src/concepts/terminology.md

 ## DAU

-Daily Active Users - The number of unique profiles active on each day.
+Daily Active Users - The number of unique [client ids](#client-id) that we recieve a [ping](#ping) from each day.

+DAU may be defined differently across different products.
+For example, [Firefox Desktop DAU](https://mozilla.github.io/metric-hub/metrics/firefox_desktop/#daily_active_users) only considers client ids to be "active" on a particular day if the client visits at least one [URI](#uri) and has a non-zero number of [active_hours](https://mozilla.github.io/metric-hub/metrics/firefox_desktop/#active_hours).
+Mobile DAU, on the other hand, considers any client to be "active" on days that we receive a ping from them.

+DAU is used to calculate one of Mozilla's [KPIs](#kpi).
+The KPI version of DAU is defined as "the 28-day average DAU over the period ending on December 15th each year".
+The Firefox Desktop DAU KPI definition is maintained [here](https://mozilla.github.io/metric-hub/metrics/firefox_desktop/#desktop_dau_kpi).

 ## Derived Dataset